AdobeDocs/dev-site/src/pages/index.md

 # Extend Adobe Solutions

-App Builder is a cohesive set of tools and services that enable developers to extend and integrate Adobe solutions, starting with Adobe Experience Manager, all in one package.​ With a complete extensibility framework, built on Adobe's infrastructure, App Builder enables developers to extend and integrate Adobe solutions with ease.
+App Builder is a cohesive set of tools and services that enable developers to extend and integrate Adobe solutions all in one package.​ With a complete extensibility framework, built on Adobe’s infrastructure, App Builder enables developers to extend and integrate Adobe solutions with ease.
+Now available with Adobe Experience Manager, Adobe Commerce, and Adobe Experience Platform

 * [Learn more](/app-builder/)